 Where might children in Malaysia take part in music ensembles, then?
 Music schools offer great opportunities.
 These establishments normally organise various levels of group playing to cater to different abilities.
 They have the structure to organise larger ensembles, and the flexibility to pull together available talent for smaller groupings.

 Ann Perreau’s Music School offers everything from orchestral groups, to trios and quartets, to stomp ensembles.
-Bentley Music Academy (BMA) has an introductory group (Children Discovery Orchestra) and a more advanced one (Youth Discovery Orchestra); while the Allegro Music and Arts school has a Junior String Ensemble and a Senior String Ensemble.
+Bentley Music Academy (BMA) has its very own BMA Youth Orchestra and a children’s string orchestra; while the Allegro Music and Arts school has string ensembles and chamber music groups.

 And then there are the more high-profile ensembles.
 The competitive Malaysian Philharmonic Youth Orchestra (MPYO) conducts music camps three times a year, which lead up to major performances in Kuala Lumpur and beyond.
 Community orchestras like the Selangor Philharmonic Orchestra (SPO) and the Penang Philharmonic Orchestra (PPO) provide a more relaxed setting: in these ensembles, less-experienced musicians can play side-by-side with more seasoned musicians.
 There is, without a doubt, a healthy and varied ecosystem of music ensembles to be found in Malaysia.